Skip to content

 These are architectural invariants.
 Features that violate them are redesigned, not shipped.

 Section titled “1.
-Credentials never enter untrusted containers”
+Credentials never enter untrusted containers — by default”

-No API keys, OAuth tokens, or database credentials in the agent container or provider containers.
+No API keys, OAuth tokens, or database credentials in the agent container or provider containers as the default posture.
 The sidecar fetches user tokens per-request, uses them, and drops them.
 The agent receives only a SESSION_ID and a localhost URL for the sidecar.

 The sidecar is compiled Rust with no LLM, no dynamic code loading, and a small attack surface.
 All external API calls route through it.
 All permission checks happen in it.
 All operations are logged by it.